Snow and Road Conditions

 A walking trail through the North Grove of Big Trees is always open.
 This 1.5-mile (approximately) trail is not cleared of snow, so it is in the condition that Nature and human foot traffic leaves it.
 The Visitor Center, a warm, friendly place to browse the natural history displays, see our Park history on film, or purchase tasteful souvenirs, is open on weekends 11-3 unless severe weather conditions persist.
 The Park road to the Stanislaus River and the South Grove is closed until Spring.
 All campgrounds are closed until spring.
 The North Grove Trail will be maintained for hiking, x-country skiing, and snow shoeing through-out the winter.
 The trail surface may be deep mud, packed snow or it may be very icy so come prepared.
 There is a 3.5 mile x-country ski trail available when snow contitions allow.
 This trail loops up to the scenic overlook and back.
 Dogs are allowed in the main developed areas (campground, picnic areas, main roads) on leash, but are prohibited in the North Grove of Sequoias and on the designated trails, including the Ski Trail.

 "Sledding", with toboggans, tubes, disks, and such is NO LONGER PROHIBITED within Calaveras Big Trees State Park.
+These activities are prohibited on the North Grove Trail.
 Please use common sense and keep speeds slow for safety's sake.

 What's our snow like?